digitalspellcraft/cauldron/_posts/2024-04-01-not-all-posts.md

 categories: opinion
 ---

-Not all websites need content.
+Not all websites want content.

 <!-- excerpt_separator -->

-Sometimes they just want to be left alone. 🥁
+Sometimes they just want to be left alone.🥁